-Place fruit in clean jar.
+Place fruit in a clean jar.
 Muddle, add fresh herbs.
-If using dried, use less.
+If using dried herbs, use less.

 Take lid off and cover with cheesecloth or a coffee filter – leave out for 24-48 hours.

 Remove cloth, replace lid.
-Shake daily for a couple days.
+Shake daily for a couple of days.

 Then place in fridge for a few more days.
 Shake daily.
 Total ferment is 1 week to 2 weeks.
 Taste it after 1 week to see if you like it.
 Strain.
 Store 6-12 month refrigerator.